 Most of our au pairs come to the United Kingdom.
 It is very simple to arrange.
 Travel to the UK is cheap and there are no visas to arrange if you are from Europe.
 Ideally you will come for a year but we can be flexible if you can only come for a shorter time.
 You can start in any month.
 If you are only coming for 6 months it is good to start in February.
 You have the choice of London, which is multicultural, or many other parts of this varied kingdom.
 Sometimes opportunities arise in parts of Europe.

 First you need to complete one of our online application forms.
 It will arrive to us immediately.
 We will then send a Character reference, Child-care reference and a Medical form for you to fill in.
 Please return these along with 2 photographs.
-You will pay a small registration fee, refunded if you stay full term or if we are unable find you a family.
+You will pay a small registration fee, refunded if we are unable find you a family.
+You will also receive a bonus incentive of at least £30 if you stay for ten months or more.

 We always have several host families waiting.
 We do not send out lists of families as we work at matching your requirements with a particular family’s needs.
 We have checked our families for references from their church leaders.
 We will write to you to tell you we have received your forms.
 You will then get a phone call or email from one or more ‘host’ family who will tell you about themselves.